Looks like you’re on the US site. Choose another location to see content specific to your location

 Digital Twin Technology Defined

-As IBM explains, “A digital twin is a virtual representation of an object or system that spans its lifecycle, is updated from real-time data, and uses simulation, machine learning, and reasoning to help decision-making.”
+As IBM explains, “A digital twin is a virtual representation of an object or system designed to reflect a physical object accurately.
+It spans the object’s lifecycle, is updated from real-time data and uses simulation, machine learning and reasoning to help make decisions.”
+In other words, it is creating a highly complex virtual model that is the exact counterpart (or twin) of a physical thing.
+The ‘thing’ could be a car, a building, a bridge, a jet engine, etc.

 GlobalLogic defines it in even simpler terms: “a digital twin is a virtual replica of a real-world object that is run in a simulation environment to test its performance and efficacy.”